RamenNoodleJerry/Northwestern_MSDS/README.md

 ### **MSDS420 Database System**

-This course introduces SQL query, Geodata Folium mapping, NoSQL database and query language like Elastic Search, Milvus vector database search.
+This course introduces Relational Database and SQL query, Geodata Folium mapping, NoSQL databases like documents-based, vector-based, and graph-relational database, and their query languages like Elastic Search, and Milvus search.
+Finally the course also introduced prompt engineering and Informational Retrieval.